-Here, we find that physics is intimately connected to, and ultimately derived from, the definition of the observer as a measure space of experiments.
-Indeed, to obtain the laws of physics, it now only suffices to maximize the quantity of information of the measure (i.e. find a solution to an optimization problem), and this is sufficient to uniquely entail, as we will see, quantum theory, gravity, and up to and including quantum gravity - corresponding to the fundamental laws of physics.
+Here, we find that physics is intimately connected to, and ultimately derived from, the definition of the observer as a probability space of experiments.
+Indeed, to obtain the laws of physics, it now only suffices to maximize the quantity of information of the measure (i.e. find a solution to an optimization problem), and this is sufficient to uniquely entail, as we found: quantum field theory, general relativity, and up to and including quantum gravity, and to offer resolution to enduring problems such as the origin of the Born rule and the mechanism of the wave-function collapse.

 The result is a theory of physics best interpreted as an information-theoretical claim regarding what the observer can or cannot do from its participation in nature.
-In fact, the model of physics, as it is obtained by maximizing the entropy/information of the measure space (which represents experimenter freedom), thus describe the maximally permissive model of such participation.
+In fact, the model of physics, as it is obtained by maximizing the entropy/information of the probability space (which represents experimenter freedom), thus describe the maximally permissive model of such participation.
 An inviolability of said laws is therefore realized with respect to the observer's own actions, as the laws are recovered at the limit what the observer can or cannot do.
 This narrows the scope of the laws of physics to its most fundamental expression, whilst nonetheless remaining sufficiently comprehensive to account for not only the laws of physics and their origins, but also for their uniqueness, universality and inviolability.